VC-658-Team/VC-658/README.md

 # VC-658
 Fatigue Risk Management System - iOS App for Motorola Solutions Capstone Project
+---
+This makes the first set of implementation (The Fatigue Calculator is functional and the metrics all retrieve data) displayable on a simulator
+---
 Release Notes (Implementation timeline)
 - 1 Created Fatigue Calculator that stores metric and provides calculated score
 - 2 Diagrams of the System placed in accompaniment